grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/RBAC.md

     - list
     - watch
 ```
-When deploying to an OpenShift cluster, these extra rules are added to enable access to special a SecurityContextConstraint
+When deploying to an OpenShift cluster, these extra rules are added to enable access to special a SecurityContextConstraint:
 ```yaml
 - verbs:
     - use